mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 ```
 </details>

-I can't list all the results here, but the artist with the most aliases is Caliph Mutabor, a multimedia artist and founder of the Genetic Trance label based in Ukraine.
+I can't list all the results here, but the artist with the most aliases is [Caliph Mutabor](https://www.discogs.com/artist/3132259-Caliph-Mutabor), a multimedia artist and founder of the Genetic Trance label based in Ukraine.
 They have a total of 1529 aliases.
 Since each alias gets a separate page that links to nearly all of their other aliases, the Discogs website contains a total of 2.3 million links dedicated to Caliph Mutabor's aliases, which is more than all other artists combined.
 Some of my favorite aliases of theirs include Archetypal 21st Century Postinternet Recluse, Man of Shrek, and the value of π to 1000 digits.
 Many of their aliases are NSFW.
-The majority of them are names in which the first name starts with A, and the last name is Franklin (e.g. Abigail Franklin,) each of which has four copies.
+The majority are names in which the first name starts with A, and the last name is Franklin (e.g. Abigail Franklin,) each of which has four copies.

-### Which 'artists' have had the highest average number of releases per master recording?
+### Which "artists" have had the highest average number of releases per master recording?

 <details>
     <summary>SQL Query</summary>